Click on a link to jump to that individual item or scroll down to read through all of them.

 Here are two examples of the impact of that fact:

-• for a retiree with a $5,000 per month pension who has $900,000 in the TSP L Income Fund, their combined portfolio of TSP plus pension is equivalent to their holding 91 percent (not 76 percent) of their retirement assets in bonds.
+- For a retiree with a $5,000 per month pension who has $900,000 in the TSP L Income Fund, their combined portfolio of TSP plus pension is equivalent to their holding 91 percent (not 76 percent) of their retirement assets in bonds.

-• for a current employee who expects to receive a $5,000 per month pension and to retire with $900,000 in the TSP L 2045 Fund, their combined portfolio of TSP plus pension is equivalent to their holding 71 percent (not 23 percent) of their retirement assets in bonds.
+- For a current employee who expects to receive a $5,000 per month pension and to retire with $900,000 in the TSP L 2045 Fund, their combined portfolio of TSP plus pension is equivalent to their holding 71 percent (not 23 percent) of their retirement assets in bonds.

 8. When to Apply for Social Security

 One of the most important financial decisions facing American retirees is when to start receiving Social Security benefits.
 You can apply anytime between age 62 and 70.
-For every month that you wait after your 62nd birthday your monthly payment rises but you permanently forgo the skipped payments.
+For every month that you wait after your 62nd birthday, your monthly payment rises but you permanently forgo the skipped payments.
 So, what is the best age to start Social Security?
 The answer depends on your own individual situation.
 Here are factors to consider when you reach age 62:

-• What is your life expectancy?
+- What is your life expectancy?
 For every month you wait to start Social Security, your payment rises at an annual rate of 6 to 8 percent.
-That makes waiting to apply a relatively good investment, but only if you live long enough for the total value of added monthly benefit to exceed the monthly payments that you skipped.
+That makes waiting to apply a relatively good investment, but only if you live long enough for the total value of the added monthly benefit to exceed the monthly payments that you skipped.
 That break-even point depends on your specific situation but is typically between ages 75 and 80.
 So, consider your family history and your current health to estimate your chances of living into your 80s to benefit from the extra money.

-• When do you need the money?
+- When do you need the money?
 If you are either financially strapped or just want to increase spending on things like travel while you know you are in good health, you may want to start Social Security early in retirement despite the downside of locking in a lower monthly payment for life.
 On the other hand, consider if you might need that higher monthly payment in late retirement to cover long-term care costs or compensate for depleted TSP savings.

-• Do you have a spouse?
+- Do you have a spouse?
 The age at which you claim Social Security benefits can impact the benefits available to your spouse.

 When to start receiving Social Security is an important decision, so please do your own research.
 Websites of financial services companies such as Fidelity Investments have free calculators to help you evaluate different filing dates.
 You could also consult with a certified financial planner.
-(Updated May 2023)
+(Updated January 2025)

 9. Medicare Part B at Age 65

-10. Part of Your Foreign Service Pension is not Taxed
+10. Part of Your Foreign Service Pension is Not Taxed

 Because a small part of your Foreign Service pension is attributable to the mandatory contributions that you made during your career from after-tax income, that amount is not subject to re-taxation in retirement.
 If you retired in 2012 or later, your annual Form 1099-R lists both the gross amount and the taxable amount of your annuity.
 Input those numbers into your tax preparation software or give them to your tax preparer so that you do not pay taxes on the non-taxable amount.
 You continue deducting the annualized amount each tax year until you have deducted the full amount that you contributed to the retirement system.
 You will know that you have reached that point when your annual 1099-R no longer lists a lower taxable amount.